CSOgroup/select/README.md

 ### Contribution guidelines ###

-SELECT was originally developed by Marco Mina.
+SELECT was originally developed by Marco Mina at the University of Lausanne, Switzerland.
 SELECT is currently maintained by the Computational Systems Oncology lab (CSO) at the University of Lausanne (Unil), Switzerland.

 ### Who do I talk to? ###